 KEYS owns and maintains an electric generation, transmission, and distribution system, which supplies electric power and energy south of FKEC's Marathon Substation to the City of Key West.
-KEYS and FKEC jointly own a 64 mile long 138 kV transmission tie line from FKEC's Marathon Substation that interconnects to FPL's Florida City Substation at the Dade/Monroe
+KEYS and FKEC jointly own a 64 mile long 138 kV transmission tie line from FKEC's Marathon Substation that interconnects to FPL's Florida City Substation at the Dade/Monroe County Line.

-County Line.
 In addition, a second interconnection with FPL was completed in 1995, which consists of a jointly owned 21 mile 138 kV tie line between the FKEC's Tavernier and Florida City Substations at the Dade/Monroe County line and is independently operated by FKEC.
 KEYS owns a 49.2 mile long 138 kV radial transmission line from Marathon Substation to KEYS' Stock Island Substation.
 Two autotransformers at the Stock Island Substation provide transformation between 138 kV and 69 kV.
-KEYS has five 69 kV and four 138 kV substations which supply power at 13.8 kV to its distribution system.
+KEYS has six 69 kV and four 138 kV substations which supply power at 13.8 kV to its distribution system.
 KEYS owns approximately 227 miles of 13.8 kV distribution line.
+KEYS/FMPA is in the process of installing STATCOMS and shunt capacitors at Big Pine and Stock Island Substations planned to be in operation by the summer of 2012.
+In addition, a series capacitor at Islamorada is being planned with Florida Keys Electric Coop (FKEC) to be in operation by the summer of 2013.
+These projects will enable the Florida Keys (KEYS/FMPA and FKEC) to increase the import limit of the 138 kV transmission line to be equal to its thermal limit.